alpiepho/slide_puzzle/README.md

 - [x] checkbox for record moves
 - [-] save last shuffle
 - [x] use last shuffle when selected
-- [ ] new dashtar images with numbers for 3x3, 4x4, 5x5
+- [-] new dashtar images with numbers for 3x3, 4x4, 5x5
+- [x] dynamically use overlayNumbers
 - [ ] new dashtar images 3x3, 4x4, 5x5 for success
-- [ ] dynamically use overlayNumbers

 ### User advanced help features